3 Simple Strategies For Smarter Curriculum Mapping

 Organizing makes sense.
 Sequencing is a type of organization—thus Scopes and Sequences and Curriculum Maps based on given academic standards.
 These documents function in a lot of ways, primarily in ensuring all of the content gets covered, and creating the possibility of a common experience for teachers so that data and instructional resources can be shared.

 The challenge comes when that organization creates artificial barriers and awkward pathways through content.
 In pursuit of “getting through it all,” it’s easy to encourage bad thinking habits, and worse, provide misleading data about what students actually understand.

 Imagine for a moment each of your units.
 Whether you use genre-based units (a “poetry” unit, an “linear equations” unit, etc.), thematic units (where learning experiences are planned around themes and thematic questions), project-based learning, or some mix of these approaches and others, not all content is equally important.

-So how can you keep from screwing up your curriculum map?
-Or revise the one you were thoughtlessly handed 3 days before school started, taking lemons and making lemonade?
+So how can you keep from making these kinds of mistakes in your curriculum map?
+Or revise the one you were handed 3 days before school started?